Active Directory Two-Factor Authentication

 How to set it up

-Configuring Protectimus platform for Windows Active Directory protection is rather easy and straightforward:
+Configuring Protectimus DSPA for Active Directory protection is straightforward and requires only a few steps:

-1. Install Protectimus on-premise platform and the DSPA component.
+1. Install the Protectimus Platform with the DSPA Component

 | Read also: Hardware Tokens for Azure MFA